KoraTwenty/LivesplitAnalyzer/README.md

 Place the Python file in the same folder as your `.lss` file is in.
 This is the sole requirement for this to work.
 Upon starting the program it should state the directory at the top of the console.

 **IMPORTANT!
 Please ensure you have scipy installed or this will not work!
-This can be done by running `pip install scipy` inside the command prompt!**
+This can be done by running `pip install scipy` inside `cmd.exe`.**

 Note: You have to reopen the file every time you want to run it again, I will be solving this in later commits.